gllxi99/KPI-Dashboard-for-H-M/README.md

 # KPI-Dashboard-for-H&M
 H&M KPIs Project

-Project Overview
+## Project Overview

 This project consists of a backend REST API, a frontend Streamlit dashboard, and a SQL database hosted on Google Cloud.

-api.py
-API for Streamlit Dashboard

-This is a REST API that is built with Flask, SQLAlchemy, Flask-RESTx, and Werkzeug for password hashing and checking.
-The API serves a frontend Streamlit dashboard.
+## Backend
+The API is built using Flask and Flask-RESTPlus, providing a set of endpoints for user registration, login, and any other data-related operations.
+The backend connects to a database to store and manage user information and any other application data.
+It also implements a custom API key decorator to ensure that only authorized requests can access the API endpoints.

-Authentication Endpoints
+### Authentication Endpoints

 /register - This endpoint is responsible for user registration.
 It accepts a POST request with a JSON payload containing the "username" and "password".
 It returns a 201 status code on successful registration, and a 400 status code if the registration fails.

 /login - This endpoint is responsible for user login.
 It accepts a POST request with a JSON payload containing the "username" and "password".
 If the login is successful, it returns a 200 status code; otherwise, it returns a 400 status code.

-Datframes Endpoints
+### Datframes Endpoints

 -The following endpoints are used for querying customers, transactions and article.